How to handle Dependent Events

 The chance is 2 in 5

 But after taking one out the chances change!

 So the next time:

-See how the chances change each time?
-Each event depends on what happened in the previous event, and is called dependent.
+So the next event depends on what happened in the previous event, and is called dependent.

 Note: if we replace the marbles in the bag each time, then the chances do not change and the events are independent:

 - With Replacement: the events are Independent (the chances don't change)